Wild Gardens of Acadia Intern

 Acadia National Park, Bar Harbor, Maine

-Friends of Acadia is accepting applications for the Wild Gardens of Acadia Intern for the 2021 summer season.
-Located at Sieur de Monts in Acadia National Park, the Wild Gardens of Acadia is an important park destination with thirteen habitats displaying native plants in habitats that are similar to what is found in the park.
+Friends of Acadia is accepting applications for the Wild Gardens of Acadia Intern for the 2022 summer season.
+Located at Sieur de Monts in Acadia National Park, the Wild Gardens of Acadia is an important park destination with thirteen habitats displaying native plants in habitats that are similar to those found in the park.
 Habitats range from deciduous and coniferous woods to a beach, bog, pond, roadside, and mountain.
-A committee of volunteers, the Supervisory Gardener, and the Wild Gardens of Acadia Intern manage the Wild Gardens in partnership with the National Park Service and Friends of Acadia, which provides additional financial and administrative support.
+A committee of volunteers, the Supervisory Gardener, and the Wild Gardens of Acadia Intern manage the Wild Gardens in partnership with the National Park Service and Friends of Acadia.
+Friends of Acadia also provides financial and administrative support.

 1. Perform regular maintenance activities, such as weeding, watering, transplanting, pruning, raking paths, turning compost, and setting up informational materials.

-2. Learn about the habitats in the Wild Gardens, the native plants therein, and the importance of conserving native plants.
+2. Learn about the habitats in the Wild Gardens, the native plants in those habitats, and the importance of conserving native plants.

 3. Greet visitors to the Wild Gardens and answer their questions with patience and politeness.
-Respectfully inform visitors of COVID-safety guidelines and Wild Gardens’ policies (e.g., no pets allowed, no picnicking, etc.) if visitors are observed disobeying them.
+Share with visitors the importance of native plants.
+Respectfully inform visitors of COVID-safety guidelines and Wild Gardens’ policies (e.g., no pets allowed, no picnicking, etc.) if visitors are observed ignoring them.

 4. Complete daily log of work activities.
-Record observations of visitor use and impacts; visitor comments, compliments, and complaints; and maintenance needs.
+Record observations of visitor use and impacts, maintenance needs, and visitor comments, compliments, and complaints.

 5. Work with the Supervisory Gardener and volunteers to plan and implement special events, such as garden tours.

-6. Assist with preparation of educational materials, such as information for the Wild Gardens’ bulletin boards or new children’s activities.
+6. Assist with preparing educational materials, such as information for the Wild Gardens’ bulletin boards or new children’s activities.

 7. Write an end-of season evaluation of work experience with FOA and ANP.